 However, not all cranes should be designed with a single girder.
-Generally, if the crane has to handle more than 15 ton or the span is more than 80 feet, a double girder crane is a preferred option.
-Double girder cranes are also highly suitable where the crane needs to be fitted with walkways, cabs, magnet cable reels or other special equipment.
+Generally, if the crane has to handle more than 15 tons or the span is more than 80 feet, a double girder crane is a preferred option.
+Double girder cranes are also highly suitable where the crane needs to be fitted with walkways, cabs, magnet cable reels, or other special equipment.

 The Crane Manufacturers Association of America (CMAA) is pretty much the head kahuna of the US crane industry.
 Every reputable crane builder conforms to CMAA Spec 70 (for double girder cranes) or CMAA Spec 74 (for single girder cranes).

 - Under Running (U/R)

 - Top Running (T/R)

 Under running or underslung cranes are supported by using suspension-type support that is connected to the bottom of the frame.